Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 A convention we've tried to follow is to use the section name convention of `[<job_name>.config]` or `[<automation_name>.config]` in the configuration files.
 For example, our relay job has `[relay.config]` in its `additional_config.ini` and settings under it.
 :::

-#### 4. Adding details for the UI
+#### 4. Optional: Adding details for the UI

 ##### If implementing a job:

-Within our main subfolder, create subfolders named `ui/contrib/jobs`.
+Within `src`, create subfolders named `ui/contrib/jobs`.
 For a job, create a `.yaml` file that looks like the following format.
 The name of the yaml can be anything, but convention is to use the `<job_name>.yaml`:

 ```
 ---